jordan-public/flash-loan-unlimited-solana/README.md

 is more need for wT tokens in circulation, there is more need for minting wT, but also more usage of wT for all investors to enjoy.

 So far only the yield obtained from the FLUF Protocol is explained.
-But there is more: As investors deposit tokens T into the FLUF Protocol (regarding whether in Direct of Wrapped Mode Pools), they receive tokens fT, which have actual collateralized value.
+But there is more: As investors deposit tokens T into the FLUF Protocol they receive tokens fT, which have actual collateralized value.
 As such they can be used in other DeFi protocols for additional yield, for example to borrow other assets against fT, or even to borrow more T against fT and re-engage the borrowed T in another round